tshr-d-dragon/Object_Detection/YOLOv3/README.md

-# Object Detection using YOLOv3 with pretrained (MS COCO dataset) weights
+# Object Detection using YOLOv3 with pretrained (MS COCO) weights